bennylope/elasticstack/README.rst

 Requirements
 ============

-* `Django <https://www.djangoproject.com/>`_: the features in elasticstack have only been tested on 1.4.x.
+* `Django <https://www.djangoproject.com/>`_: tested against Django 1.4, 1.8, and 1.9
-* `Haystack <http://www.haystacksearch.org/>`_: ElasticSearch support was only added in Haystack 2.x which is still in development.
-You'll need to install Haystack from source.
+* `Haystack <http://www.haystacksearch.org/>`_: tested against Haystack 2.4.0,
+  it should work with any combination of Haystack and Django that work
 * `ElasticSearch <http://www.elasticsearch.org/>`_: presumably any newish
   version will do, however the only version tested against so far is 0.19.x